 I create my bird and wildlife paintings for Art at the Point Gallery on Bruny Island Tasmania and illustrations for anything that needs illustrating, children’s books are a favourite.
 I have for a long time admired and enjoyed the work of illustrators who bring stories to life with their skills and whimsy.
 Such names as Eliza Wheeler, Melissa Sweet, Ron Brooks and the art of Charles van Stanwych inspire and entertain me.

 My commitment to the arts on Bruny Island has led to the establishment, with fellow travellers, of a Bruny Island Foundation for the Arts.
 It is loosely based on the Shorefast Foundation on Fogo Island, Newfoundland (another island on the edge of the world).
 This arts-based social enterprise has supported the island life after the demise of the cod fishing industry.
 Even though we don’t have a cod industry we do have rich fishing and tourism industries and the opportunity to have Bruny Island recognised for its Arts, in all forms, to be encouraged.
 In 2018, with support from the Jetty Foundation we managed two funded residencies, one at the Bruny Island Lighthouse cottage on South Bruny and the second at a residence in Adventure Bay.
 We are also now managing the third Bruny Island Art Prize (Bruny20) with the major sponsor, Bruny Island Coastal Retreats.
 Jetty Foundation have given us more support for another two funded residencies, again one being at the Lighthouse.
 These 4 week residencies encourage our artist to devote uninterrupted time to their projects in the isolation of the southern part of Bruny, with the weather as a companion.
 Check out brunyislandfoundation.com for further information.

-So in between times, I am keen to continue with children’s book illustrating and work with my agent Brian Cook to gain contracts with the big publishing houses, learn from their experience and push myself under their guidance.
+So in between times, I am keen to continue with children’s book illustrating and work with my agent Brian Cook.